-Mr. Cortez, 61, served four terms (1977 - 1990) on the Clark County Commission and is a former chairman of the Commission.
+Mr. Cortez, 62, has served as the executive director and then president and chief executive officer of the Las Vegas Convention and Visitors Authority since 1990.
+Prior to that time he served four terms (1977 - 1990) on the Clark County Commission and is a former chairman of the Commission.
 He has been active on various boards, including the Environmental Quality Policy Review Board, the Las Vegas Valley Water District Board of Directors, and the University Medical Center Board of Trustees, and served as chairman of the Liquor and Gaming Licensing Board and the Clark County Sanitation District.
-He has also held leadership roles with numerous civic and charitable organizations such as Boys and Girls Clubs of Clark County, Lied Discovery Childrens Museum, and Boys Town.
+He has also held leadership roles with numerous civic and charitable organizations such as Boys and Girls Clubs of Clark County, Lied Discovery Children's Museum, and Boys Town.
 Currently, Mr. Cortez holds professional memberships in the American Society of Association Executives, the Professional Convention Managers Association, the International Association of Convention and Visitors Bureaus, the American Society of Travel Agents, and is on the board of directors for the Travel Industry Association of America.